-An 8-valve engine may be replaced in its entirety with a 16-valve engine providing that engine was manufactured between 1st Jan 93 and 31st Dec 2002 and is of the same mark/type.
+An 8-valve engine may be replaced in its entirety with a 16-valve engine providing that engine was manufactured between 1st January 93 and 31st December 2004 and is of the same mark/type.

-Same family of engines prior to Jan 2003 are permitted providing cylinder head and cylinder block configuration remains unaltered as in production.
+Same family of engines prior to 31st December 2004 are permitted providing cylinder head and cylinder block configuration remains unaltered as in production.
 Engine capacity if different must be reflected in class entry.
-BMW may only use M & N type Engines Produced before Jan 03.BMW S type engines are prohibited.
+BMW may only use M type engines, BMW S type engines are prohibited.

 It is permitted to re-bore the standard size cylinder block up to a maximum of plus 0.065” (1.651mm).